lunardao/dao/README.md

 - Minimum of 1 $VOX grants squad membership and voting power.
 - $VOX is an account bound, non-transferable token.
 - Every 0.1 ETH of tribute to treasury mints 10 $VOX to the member (at launch, future entry price may differ based on the previous investments made).
-- When a member ragequits the, $VOX is burned.
+- When a member ragequits the $VOX is burned.
     - $VOX value in the treasury stays the same for remaining members.
     - RageQuiting member gets 100% of their funds in the form of loot.